haariskhatri/stock-frontend-final/Readme.md

 6. Live Graph:
    - A live graph is displayed, showing the performance of stocks.

-Note: Please use the provided dummy credentials (Email: haarishkkhatri@gmail.com, Password: 123) for demonstration purposes.
-Email notifications can be observed using your own email address.

 Feel free to explore and enjoy the stock exchange app!